Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Quantifying the performance of approximate teleportation

 where $\left\Vert X\right\Vert _{1}\coloneqq\operatorname{Tr}[\sqrt{X^{\dag} X}]$.
 From this measure, we can define a channel fidelity measure for channels $\mathcal{N}_{C\rightarrow D}$ and $\widetilde{\mathcal{N}}_{C\rightarrow D}$ as follows:

 where the optimization is over every bipartite state $\rho_{RC}$ with the reference system $R$ arbitrarily large.
-Similar to the diamond distance, it suffices to optimize the channel fidelity over every pure bipartite state with reference system $R$ isomorphic to the channel input system $C$:
+Similar to the diamond distance, it suffices to optimize the channel fidelity over every pure bipartite state $\psi_{RC}$ with reference system $R$ isomorphic to the channel input system $C$ (see, e.g., \cite{KW20book}):

 The square root of the channel fidelity can be calculated by means of the following semi-definite program \cite{Yuan2017,KW20}:

 subject to